litstack/litstack/docs/docs/fields/image.md

 ## Expand

 By default the images are displayed as a square.
 However, this view is not suitable for example for header images.
-With **expand** you can display the image at maximum size.
+With **expand** you can display the image at full size.

 ```php{2}
 $form->image('header_image')